 This is the third auditioned choral ensemble Director Agnes French has founded and conducted in career moves that took her from North Carolina to Pennsylvania to Williamsburg.
 She has also conducted previously existing auditioned choral and handbell ensembles.
 A professional musician, she holds a Bachelor of Music degree in organ and a Master of Music degree in choral conducting, both from the University of North Carolina at Greensboro.
-She has served as full-time Director of Music and Organist at several churches, and is currently Director of Music At Grace Episcopal Church in Kilmarnock.
+She has served as full-time Director of Music and Organist at several churches, most recently as Director of Music At Grace Episcopal Church in Kilmarnock.
 She has served as Dean of two Chapters of the American Guild of Organists and performed in regular organ concerts.
 In addition to her choral conducting and organ playing, she is also a handbell conductor and performer, having organized and directed two handbell ensembles which achieved national prominence in the AGEHR.

 The singers in Cantori, chosen by audition, are professional musicians and singers with extensive choral experience and musicality.
 Included in the roster are professional musicians, choral directors, organists/pianists, and theater professionals.
 The current membership includes:

 Soprano Ginger Barr has been singing since the age of two, when she entertained her family non-stop by singing Michael, Row the Boat Ashore.
 Indeed, she has not used her degree in biology from The College of William and Mary, preferring instead to work in the Early Childhood Music School in Williamsburg, and use her voice to sing in the Women’s Chorus, Choraliers, her church choir, and Cantori, the latter of which, of course, is her favorite group!